 - a.
 No period shall end until the ball is dead and the referee declares the period ended [S14]. - b. Ø The intermission between halves shall be 20 minutes, unless altered before the game by mutual agreement of the administrations of both teams and the competition authority.
-Immediately after the second period ends, the referee should begin the intermission by signalling to start the game clock [S2]. - c. § It is strongly recommended that game management schedule the kickoff time no later than four hours before darkness (defined as the time of local sunset or the time at which any artificial lights must be switched off). - d. # If a game (delayed by five or more minutes) kicks off less than 31⁄2 hours before darkness, playing time shall be limited to a maximum of 48 minutes. × - e. # If a game (delayed by five or more minutes) kicks off less than 3 hours before darkness, playing time shall be limited to a maximum of 40 minutes.
+Immediately after the second period ends, the referee should begin the intermission by signalling to start the game clock [S2]. - c. § Game management will determine the timing of halftime activities.
+The field will be available to squad members no later than three minutes prior to the second half kickoff.
+When any Squad Member enters the playing enclosure during the halftime intermission, a staff member from that team must be present on the field.
+If kickers or other squad members come onto the playing enclosure before the field is available, their activities must be confined to the team area. - d. § It is strongly recommended that game management schedule the kickoff time no later than four hours before darkness (defined as the time of local sunset or the time at which any artificial lights must be switched off). - e. # If a game (delayed by five or more minutes) kicks off less than 31⁄2 hours before darkness, playing time shall be limited to a maximum of 48 minutes. - f. # If a game (delayed by five or more minutes) kicks off less than 3 hours before darkness, playing time shall be limited to a maximum of 40 minutes.
 (A.R.
 3-2-1:I)

-A game is scheduled with a kickoff time 3 hours before darkness. (a) It kicks off on schedule. (b) The kickoff is delayed by 5 or more minutes.
+I. A game is scheduled with a kickoff time 3 hours before darkness. (a) It kicks off on schedule. (b) The kickoff is delayed by 5 or more minutes.
 RULING: (a) The playing time will be as determined by the competition (48 minutes by default). (b) The playing time will be limited to a maximum of 40 minutes.
-[Cited by 3-2-1-e]
+[Cited by 3-2-1-f]